phalcon-orphanage/docs/en/installation.md

 zephir build
 ```

-It is also necessary to increase teh swap file from the default 100 MB to at least 2000 MB.
+It is also necessary to increase the swap file from the default 100 MB to at least 2000 MB.
 Because, the compiler lacks RAM.

 ```bash
 sudo -s